 In what format is the information useful?

 Every business is different.
 There isn’t a one-size-fits-all metric or chart that’ll best communicate the customer information you’ve gathered.
 One way to figure this out is by asking yourself, “What do I need to understand right now?”

 For example, you want to understand how your staff is creating positive experiences for your customers.
 If you’re a small shop, you can have a smiley-faced terminal asking the question, “How did the staff treat you today?”.
 Then, you’ll see a daily breakdown of Happy/Neutral/Sad faces per employee.

 If you run a larger operation, you might need something more complex.
 According to your internal BI metrics, you’ve determined that bathroom cleanliness significantly affects customer satisfaction.
-You can use online surveys or smiley terminals to gather a Net Promoter Score for your bathroom facilities.
+You can use online surveys or smiley terminals to gather a satisfaction score for your bathroom facilities.
 With this information, you can determine whether or not your cleaning provider is worth keeping — or whether it’s time to look for someone else.